Mental health treatment at Nightingale Hospital

 Mental health treatment at Nightingale Hospital can be accessed in the following settings:

-Our robust clinical team can provide outpatient treatment for a variety of mental health conditions such as depression, anxiety, obsessive compulsive disorder (OCD) and stress; as well as addictions and eating disorders.
-This can be treated through a broad range of evidence-based therapies, including cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), mindfulness, eye movement desensitisation and reprocessing (EMDR), repetitive transcranial magnetic stimulation (rTMS) and other forms of psychotherapy.
+Our robust clinical team can provide outpatient treatment for a variety of mental health conditions such as depression, anxiety, obsessive-compulsive disorder (OCD), and stress; as well as addictions and eating disorders.

 Nightingale Hospital day therapy consists of full or half days of therapy sessions.
 In day therapy, patients take part in the inpatient group therapy programme, either for the treatment of general mental health problems (general psychiatry), addictions or eating disorders.
 Following the completion of a day therapy programme, the patient will have access to a free weekly aftercare support group held at the hospital, for up to one year.

 Therapy options at Nightingale Hospital

 We first assess and understand the particular needs of a person and then recommend an appropriate course of therapy in a tailored care plan.
 Our therapy treatments have clearly defined goals and we teach various techniques to our patients that they can put into practice in their everyday lives.

 Individual therapy can be very beneficial as it provides a non-judgemental, confidential, and safe space for people to experience being listened to, accepted, and understood.
 Feelings, thoughts, and behaviours can be explored.
 An individual’s past and present experiences can then begin to form the basis for new understandings and ways of experiencing themselves internally and in the context of their surroundings.